ChantelleAA/ChantelleAA.github.io/_posts/2025-04-15-intro-to-gradio-part-2.md

 ---
 layout: post
-title: "Gradio Part 2: Predict All 16 MBTI Personality Types from Text Using Transformers"
+title: "Gradio Part 2: Build and Share a Fun ML App to Reveal Someone's Personality by How They Write"
 date: 2025-04-16
 categories: [ml, tutorials]
 excerpt: "Create and share a machine learning personality prediction app with Gradio."
 ---

-# Gradio Part 2: Predict All 16 MBTI Personality Types from Text Using Transformers

-In [Part 1](./2025-04-14-introduction-to-gradio.md), we turned a simple function into a web app using Gradio.
+In [Part 1](./2025-04-14-intro-to-gradio-part-1.md), we turned a simple function into a web app using Gradio.
 In this part, we go deeper: we’ll train a real **text classification model on a psychological dataset**, wrap it with Gradio, and let users type about themselves to see which **MBTI personality type** they might be.

 And this time, we’re not just guessing **Introvert vs Extrovert**.
 We’re going for all **16 MBTI types**—like INTP, ENFJ, ISFP, etc.